Cart

 The secrets of minerality in the character of a beer

 Sulfates, on the other hand, are the rock stars of bitterness.
 They enhance the bitter compounds in hops and accentuate their characteristic dryness, creating that clean, crisp finish we love in well-hopped IPAs.
-Chlorides, on the other hand, play the balancing act, smoothing out the rough edges for a silky mouthfeel and highlighting the complexity of the malt.
-This subtle science contributes to the difference between a craft beer and its industrial cousin .
+Conversely, chlorides play the balancing act, smoothing out the rough edges for a silky mouthfeel and highlighting the malt's complexity.
+This subtle science helps differentiate a craft beer from its industrial cousin .

 A subtle balance to reveal the flavors